 But how do you begin to gather the data you need?

 It all starts with pooling your information.
-Your website hosting platform will likely come with metrics you can analyze and track.
+Your managed hosting will likely come with metrics you can analyze and track.
 WordPress, for example, offers plenty of information tracking analytics and plug-ins that can help you gather knowledge, while just about every social media has its own insights page.
 Take advantage of all the data available to you on both free and paid data gathering services.

 These are the metrics that you should pay special attention to: